Furniture Glossary®

 China Cabinet:

-A dining room display piece made from the combination of a lower storage cabinet and an upper display hutch, both traditionally outfitted with shelving to optimize the storage space.
+China cabinets are dining room display pieces made from the combination of a lower storage cabinet and an upper display hutch, both traditionally outfitted with shelving to optimize the storage space.
 Because china cabinets are meant to display dining accents and decor to friends and family, the top hutch almost always features glass-paned walls to provide optimal viewing of the items within.

 Curio: